livechat/chat.io-docs/site/content/customer-js-sdk/_index.md

 ---
 title: "Customer JS SDK"
-desc: "Build your own chat widget with easy-to-use JS library."
+desc: "If our default widget is not enough, build your own with this easy-to-use JS library."
 color: "#f5a623"
 ---